Melissodes bimatris

 Male

-According to Laberge (1961), the description of male M. bimatris is as follows: the integument is black, differing at the eyes, which are green to gray; the clypeus, which is yellow except for the usually piceous apical margin; the labrum, which is usually completely black, although sometimes there’s a small pale maculation positioned mediobasally (Fig. 10); the wing membranes, which are colorless hyaline; the wing veins, which are black to dark reddish brown; flagellar segments 2-10 which are red to yellow on the underside and dark red to brown on top (first segment completely dark brown); the distitarsi, which are rufescent; the tegulae, which are piceous; and the apices of the terga, which are colorless to yellow hyaline.
+According to Laberge (1961), the description of male M. bimatris is as follows.
+The integument is black, differing at the eyes, which are green to gray; the clypeus, which is yellow apart from the usually piceous apical margin; the labrum, which is usually completely black, although sometimes a small pale maculation positioned mediobasally may be present (Fig. 10); the wing membranes, which are colorless hyaline; the wing veins, which are black to dark reddish brown; flagellar segments 2-10, which are red to yellow ventrally and dark red to dorsally (first segment completely dark brown); the distitarsi, which are rufescent; the tegulae, which are piceous; and the apices of the terga, which are colorless to yellow hyaline.
 The mandibular bases are completely dark, bearing no yellow macula (Fig. 10).
 The clypeus protrudes beyond the eye by about half the width of an eye in profile view.
-The first flagellar segment’s minimum length is about two-thirds of its maximum length, and about one-fifth or somewhat less than the maximum length of the second segment (Fig. 11).
+The first flagellar segment’s minimum length is about two-thirds of its maximum length and about one-fifth to somewhat less of the maximum length of the second segment (Fig. 11).
 The penultimate segment is about three times as long (maximum) as it is wide (minimum).
-Flagellar segments 8-10 or 7-10 are somewhat crenulate, similar to that of the male M. semilupinus.
-All flagellar segments do not have longitudinal lateral depressions.
+Flagellar segments 8-10 or 7-10 are somewhat crenulate, similar to that of M. semilupinus.
+No segments bear longitudinal lateral depressions.
 The four maxillary palpal segments decrease in length from basal to apical in a ratio of about 4.0:3.5:3.5:1.0.
-The remainder of the sculptural characteristics are similar to that of the female except as follows: the basal punctures of the first tergum extend past the basal five-sixths medially; the punctures of the second and third terga are often more crowded and faintly coarser.
+The remainder of the sculptural characteristics are similar to that of the female except as follows: the basal punctures of the first tergum extend past the basal five-sixths medially; the punctures of the second and third terga are often more crowded and somewhat coarser.

 The 7th sternum’s median plate is subtriangular, slightly larger than the lateral plate, and the apical margin is medially inclined.
 The lateral plate of the 7th sternum is also subtriangular.
-The 7th sternum’s median plate also has abundant minute ventral hairs that are coarse and long basally, a few hairs that become curled and inwardly directed from the dorsal areas of the basal areas inner angle, and sparser and more delicate mediobasal hairs; these hairs are sparser and more slender than those of M. dentiventris.
+The 7th sternum’s median plate also bears abundant minute ventral hairs that are coarse and long basally, a few hairs that become curled and inwardly directed from the dorsal areas of the basal areas inner angle, and sparser fairly delicate mediobasal hairs; these hairs are sparser and more slender than those of M. dentiventris.
 The membranous area between the plates is narrow and almost half the size of the lateral plate.
 The apicomedial margin located between the median plates has strongly curved carinae on each side.
 The 8th sternum is broad near the apex, has several to many hairs on the apical margin, distinctly emarginate apicomedially, and the ventral tubercle usually isn’t apically bidentate, but is cariniform.
 The ventral tubercle does not reach the apical margin of the 8th sternum.
-The Gonostylus is slender, tapers apically, has short, blunt, sparse, hairs basally on the ventral surface, short, stout, bifid or trifid hairs apically, and isn’t distinctly capitate.
+The gonostylus is slender, tapers apically, bears short, blunt, sparse, hairs basally on the ventral surface; short, stout, bifid or trifid hairs apically; and isn’t distinctly capitate.
 The length of the gonostylus is approximately half the length of the gonocoxite.
 The spatha is about three times as wide as it is long.
-At least half of the spicules of the upper inner surface of the gonocoxite are short and blunt, and the rest are hairlike.
-The ventral surface of the gonocoxite below the gonostylus doesn’t bear any stout, blunt, short spicules apically (differing from that of M. menuachus).
+At least half of the spicules of the upper inner surface of the gonocoxite are short and blunt, the rest being hairlike.
+The ventral surface of the gonocoxite below the gonostylus lacks stout, blunt, short spicules apically (differing from that of M. menuachus).
 The penis valve has a prominent dorsolateral lamella; the basal end of the lamella ends in an inflected tooth near the spatha.

 Unlike their female counterparts, males of M. bimatris do not distinctly range in vestiture, the description of which follows.
 The hairs on both the head and the thorax are white to pale ochraceous, but on the vertex of the head and the dorsal area of the thorax, the hairs usually become a bit darker.
-The first tergum has long basal white to ochraceous hairs and long appressed to subappressed apical pale hairs that reach and obscure the apical margin across the entire tergum as long as they aren’t worn off (Fig. 12).
-The second tergum has white basal pubescence and pale erect, bristle-like hairs on the interband zone.
+The first tergum has long, basal, white to ochraceous hairs and long, appressed to subappressed, apical pale hairs that reach and obscure the apical margin across the entire tergum (so long as they aren’t worn off; Fig. 12).
+The second tergum bears white basal pubescence and pale, erect, bristle-like hairs on the interband zone.
 The distal pubescent band of the second tergum is not interrupted medially and often narrower than the apical area.
-The apical area of the second tergum has many suberect pale hairs.
-Terga 3-5 are similar to that of the second tergum except for the interband zones, which in addition to the bristle-like hairs there are also delicate, sparse, white, appressed pubescence; interband zone hairs suberect instead of erect.
-Also, the distal bands of terga 3-5 become closer to the apical margin with each tergum.
+The apical area of the second tergum bears many suberect pale hairs.
+Terga 3-5 are similar to that of the second tergum, apart from the interband zones, which in addition to the bristle-like hairs also bear delicate, sparse, white, appressed pubescence; interband zone hairs suberect instead of erect.
+Also, the distal bands of terga 3-5 become closer to the apical margin with each subsequent terga.
 The sixth and seventh terga are covered in yellowish to white pubescence.
 The sternal hairs are medially reddish to pale ochraceous, and laterally white.
-The legs have white to ochraceous hairs excluding the yellow inner surfaces of the tarsi.
+The legs bear white to ochraceous hairs apart from yellow inner surfaces of the tarsi.
 Two males have been found to have pale rufescent to yellow-ochre and brownish red pubescence basally on terga 3-5.

 Fig. 10.
 A labeled diagram showing the integumental coloration of the labrum and mandibles of a male M. bimatris.
 Photo credits: Christopher Wilson (All Rights Reserved).

 Fig. 11.
-A comparative diagram showing the ratio of flagellar lengths of a male M. bimatris.
+A diagram showing the ratio of flagellar lengths of a male M. bimatris.
 The yellow line is indicative of the longer side (maximum length) of F2, the red line indicates the longer side of F1, and the white line represents the shorter side of F1.
-These are as described above, but the short side of F1 is slightly longer than two thirds of the maximum length of the same segment (this is still representative of a regular M. bimatris).
-An enlarged width/length comparison (2.5x) is given below.
+These flagellar ratios are as described above, but the short side of F1 is slightly longer than two thirds of the maximum length of the same segment (this is still representative of a regular M. bimatris).
+An enlarged width/length comparison (2.5x) is given.
 Photo credits: Christopher Wilson (All Rights Reserved).

 Fig. 12.
 A labeled diagram showing the dense appressed apical band of hairs on the first tergum that obscures the apical margin across the entier tergum of a male M. bimatris.
 Photo credits: Christopher Wilson (All Rights Reserved).